THIS SERIES: HOW TO FIND REST IN THE LORD

 We have a personal invitation: instead of feeling separated from God, we have been called to live in the Father’s love, to love Him back and then to let that river of love flow out to touch everyone around us.
 And none of this is by our own effort; the Holy Spirit, the great Enabler, has been given to us to empower us to live this life of love.

 JESUS CALLS US FRIENDS

 Jesus wants to move us from a servant-master relationship to a friendship [John 15:14,15].
-Servants are task-oriented, friends are relationship motivated.
+Servants are task-oriented, friends are relationship-motivated.
 Servants listen unquestioningly for commands, and focus on performance.
-A good servant is one who completed every task successfully.
+A good servant is one who completes every task successfully.
 A servant, however, is not usually accepted as part of the family, and does not have a voice into the affairs of a household.

 Friends, on the other hand, get to partner in the process, to work with, rather than for, another.
 Good friends value relationship over activity, intimacy over performance.
 Good friends love to just be with each other.
 Good relationships take time.

 Amazingly, God offers us friendship: the opportunity to spend time in His presence, to show us what He is doing, and invite us into partnership with Him.
 He wants us to know Him, to hear His ‘heartbeat’, and for us to share ourselves with Him.